statamic-rad-pack/mailchimp/DOCUMENTATION.md

 ## Installing
-1. Copy the "addons" folder contents to your Statamic `site` directory;
+1. Copy the "addons" folder contents to your Statamic `sit/addonse` directory;
 2. Configure the addon by visiting CP > Addons > Mailchimp and add:
   * Mailchimp key - from Account - Extras - API Keys
   * If you're going to add folks when they register, turn on Add New Users